flyingmachine/nanoc-blog/content/essays/process.md

 ephemeral as smoke.

-Around the same time, I started taking improv comedy classes, where I would spend two hours constantly coming up with new, unique characters and living in them for a few minutes at a time.
+Around the same time, I started taking improv comedy classes, where I would spend two hours a week constantly coming up with new, unique characters and living in them for a few minutes at a time.
 When you're sold on the idea that your day-to-day _you_ is itself just a character, improv becomes way easier and more fun.
 It's also fun to do this in real life - like, recently my wife and I were at the grocery store and I decided my character was "Super Excited About Carrots Guy", and I started shouting "OH MY GAWD JESS CARROTS!
 THEY HAVE CARROTS JESS!
 CARROTS!"
 Everyone was laughing as they escorted me out!

 Anyway, during this time of buddhism and improv I was writing _Clean Up Your Mess_ and when I sat down to write I got to play with new